The swiss army knife of sound editing

 Apple decided to forbid third-party applications the access to m4p files.
 One workaround is to play the files in iTunes and to use Jack to record the output from iTunes.
 Another workaround is to burn the file on an Audio CD and to open it from there.

 In general, vinyl recordings are engraved with reduced bass levels and increased treble levels.
 In 1954, the RIAA (Recording Industry Association of America) introduced a standard filter that was used on nearly all phonograph recordings since then.
 The filter "RIAA" available from "Filters" in the "Effect" menu allows to compensate this filter in order to reproduce vinyl recordings in the correct way.

 To download one of the software packages available on this page, just click on the corresponding link, the download should start automatically.

-Unfortunately, Amadeus Pro does no longer run on Mac OS X 10.5 and earlier.
+Amadeus Pro 2.3.1 is the last version to run on Mac OS X 10.6 and is available here.

 Amadeus Pro 2.0.8 is the last version to run on Mac OS X 10.5 and is available here.

 Amadeus Pro 1.x will run on Mac OS X 10.4 and is still available here.

 Amadeus Pro supports a variety of Plug-Ins.
 It is compatible with the popular VST format, as well as with Apple’s Audio Units.
 A few free Plug-Ins can be downloaded below.

 Note that the software available further down on this page has not been developed by HairerSoft.
 User reports indicate that these Plug-Ins are compatible with Amadeus Pro but no exhaustive testing has been performed.